Antarctica

 Antarctic waters support other types of vegetation.
 Coastal seaweeds thrive on and around islands near the Antarctic Convergence, but are inhibited farther south where sea ice scrapes the shores.
 The cold waters of the Southern Ocean support masses of phytoplankton—minute floating plants including diatoms, dinoflagellates, and other algae—that proliferate in summer, especially in areas where upwelling brings nutrient-rich waters to the surface (see Marine Life: Environmental Factors).
 Phytoplankton provides a rich source of food for marine animals.

-Animal Life
+F | Animal Life |

 The harsh climate and sparse vegetation of Antarctica’s land regions support only microscopic animals and primitive insects.
 Protozoans, nematodes, tardigrades, and other minute forms inhabit damp soils.
 Other invertebrate species include springtails and mites.
 The wingless midge, which grows up to 12 mm (0.47 in) long, is the largest land animal.